Element-Re/crossblade/README.md

 ![](/src/assets/readme/Sound%20Diagram.svg "Crossblade Sound with Layers")

 A Crossblade-configured sound can be part of a larger playlist of sounds, of which any or none could configured with additional sound layers.
-Crossblade will only attempt to crossfade currently playing sounds that are configured with additional layers—any other sound will play as normal without Crossblade fading.
+Crossblade will only attempt to crossfade currently playing sounds that are configured with additional layers—any other sound will play as normal without Crossblade interfering.

 ![](/src/assets/readme/Playlist%20Diagram.svg "Playlist with Mixed Sounds")